“I used to believe that prayer changes things, but now I know that prayer chnges us and we change …” – Mother Theresa

 – Mother Teresa

 This profound statement from Mother Teresa captures a powerful evolution in spiritual understanding.
-It marks a journey from a transactional view of prayer to a transformational one.
+The “i used to believe that prayer changes things, but now i know quote origin” reveals a journey from a transactional view of prayer to a transformational one.
 Many people begin praying with a list of requests.
 They ask for health, success, or solutions to problems.
 However, this quote suggests a deeper purpose.
 It reveals that the true power of prayer is not in altering our circumstances directly.
 Instead, its power lies in altering us.

 The Initial Belief: Prayer as a Tool for External Change